Loyola University > Parkinson School of Health Sciences and Public Health > Research and Practice > Center for Health Innovation and Entrepreneurship

 In partnership with Loyola’s Quinlan School of Business, the Parkinson School launched the webinar series, Beyond Crisis Management, to help provide timely, actionable guidance to leaders on how to address the challenges of COVID-19.
 View past webinars.

-Learn what it takes to bring an innovation to market.
-Enroll in the I-Corps@NCATS (National Center for Advancing Translational Science) program.
-This five-week course is based on the National Science Foundation (NSF) I-Corps and I-Corps at National Institutes for Health (NIH) Entrepreneurial Training Program, which combines training in the business model canvas with the customer discovery process.
+Learn what it takes to bring an innovation to market, and enroll in the I-Corps@NCATS (National Center for Advancing Translational Science) training program.
+This four-week course is based on the National Science Foundation (NSF) I-Corps and I-Corps at National Institutes for Health (NIH) Entrepreneurial Training Program, which combines training in the Business Model Canvas and the customer discovery process.

-This program is open to teams of biomedical scientists, clinicians, engineers, and students.
+The program encourages experiential learning and team science.
+It is open to teams of biomedical scientists, clinicians, engineers, and students.
 The curriculum provides a real-world, hands-on, immersive learning experience in how to transform innovations into successful products and services.

-The Parkinson School of Health Sciences and Public Health is uniquely positioned to improve population health equity and healthcare delivery.
+The Parkinson School is uniquely positioned to improve population health equity and healthcare delivery.
 As we inspire, mentor, and train Parkinson students to become public health and healthcare entrepreneurs, we partner and collaborate with organizations in this space.
 We're excited to collaborate with MATTER’s community of healthcare entrepreneurs that will help spark innovation within the Parkinson School.
 MATTER is a global healthcare startup incubator, community nexus, and corporate innovation accelerator headquartered in Chicago.

 In partnership with Lyfebulb, the Parkinson School will host an annual Innovation Challenge to generate promising solutions to improve the health of communities, strengthen health care delivery, and build health equity.
 During the Innovation Challenge, Parkinson and Lyfebulb will invite innovators from different industries and disciplines to submit forward-thinking and creative ideas for solutions, technologies, methodologies, and services that improve population and public health, health care delivery, or health equity.